azavea/nasa-hyperspectral/README.md

 | `server` | Start application servers, including Franklin |
 | `setup` | Run project setup after checkout |
 | `update` | Update project dependencies and rebuild containers |

-## Application

-### Requirements

-- Docker
-- Docker Compose

-### Setup

-Run `./scripts/setup`.

-### Development

-Run the local Franklin instance with `./scripts/server`.
-It is available at http://localhost:9090.

-Build and ingest the AVIRIS catalog into Franklin with `./scripts/catalogs-aviris`.
-The [catalogs README](./catalogs/README.md) has more information.

-Run the AVIRIS L2 activator in dev mode with `./scripts/run-activiator-l2-aviris`